keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 1. Create or upgrade the vCluster, following the instructions in that same document.

-1. Follow the instructions in the next section to install Keptn in that vCluster.
+1. Follow the instructions in the section below to install Keptn in that vCluster.

 ## Use Helm Chart